andrew-raphael-lukasik/Prefab-System/README.md

 Package that implements a simple way to lookup entity prefabs.
 Lookup is burst-compiled.

 # Example
+- Create in your sub-scene a `GameObject` with `Prefab System/Prefab Pool Authoring` component and fill it's `Prefabs` field with prefabs you want to register.
+- Alternatively use `Prefab System/Prefab Authoring` component to bake and turn any `GameObject` in your sub-scene into a registered prefab.
+- Write your game code and refer to these prefabs like this:
 ```csharp
 var singleton = SystemAPI.GetSingleton<Prefabs>();
 var prefabs = singleton.Registry;